 Few gamers will actually throw all this stuff away, and will instead put it all in a box or drawer for future use.
 Y'know, just in case.
 This is known as a Bitz Box.
 Even when it's a collection of boxes, bags, piles, filing cabinets, cupboards and so forth.

 The phrase comes from Warhammer 40,000 and, like a surprising amount of player jargon, is derived from the Orkz, in this case the parts and junk a Big Mek uses in his work.
 (Ork armies are a great way to clear out the techy-looking stuff from one's Bitz Box, as they love welding "gubbinz" onto their machines more or less at random).
 Some players believe that you have achieved true "orkiness" when pouring glue into the bitz box and shaking it out creates a functional model (Games Workshop GT player Jason Enos first suggested this to supreme studio Ork Adrian Wood and from there it passed into legend).
 Chaos can help with spare anatomy.

-Its also better talking about their bitz than lots of gamers standing around discussing their Junk.
+It also sounds better for gamers to talk about their bitz than for them to stand around discussing their junk.

 Model makers outside the tabletop gaming world, such as Airfix kits or model railway layouts, generally use a more pedestrian term like 'spares bin' or 'scraps box'.
 The principle remains generally similar, however.